canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 ## Situational Limitations

-Sometimes people are in situations that limit their ability to hear, see, use their hands, concentrate, understand instructions, etc., and sometimes they are using devices that have limitations in size, input interface, etc. — for example:
+Sometimes people are in situations that limit their ability to hear, see, use their hands, concentrate, understand instructions, etc. Sometimes they are using devices that have limitations in size, input interface, etc. For example:

-- Watching TV in a noisy environment (limits one's ability to hear, but closed captionning helps convey audio messages in text)
+- Watching TV in a noisy environment (limits one's ability to hear, but closed captionning helps by conveying audio messages through text)
-- Driving (limits one's ability to concentrate on multiple things and use their hands, requiring the driver to use her/his smart phone to ask for directions using voice recognition and directions are read out loud to avoid (a ticket for distracted driving) taking her/his eyes off the road and hands off the wheel.)
+- Driving limits one's ability to concentrate on multiple things and limits the use of their hands.
+When drivers are lost, they often rely upon their smartphone for directions.
+To avoid getting tickets for distracting driving, taking one's eyes off the road or taking one's hands off the wheel, drivers can use voice recognition to ask the smartphone directions and have the directions read aloud.
-- Walking around with small children (curb cuts for stollers, hands full, concentrate, understand instructions)
+- Walking around with small children (e.g., curb cuts for stollers, hands full, concentrate, understand instructions)
-- Having his/her hands full (while cooking, fixing things around the home, etc.) may require relying on smart speakers for instructions.
+- Having one's hands full may require relying on smart speakers for instructions (e.g., getting recipe details while cooking, getting step-by-step instructions while fixing things around the home)
-- Using the Web on a small mobile phone in bright sunlight with one hand on a slow connection
+- Using a small mobile phone in bright sunlight, where the glare reduces visibility, while browsing the Web with only one hand (e.g., carrying a bag in the other hand) on a slow Internet connection
 - Having to interact in another language

 These limitations are sometimes mentioned as an example of how accessible design helps everyone, including people without disabilities.